Using “the” with an adjective and no noun can very occasionally refer to a specific thing

 THE ABILITY OF SOME ENGLISH ADJECTIVES TO HAVE NO NOUN

-A major characteristic of English adjectives is their association with nouns (see, for example, 75.
-How to Avoid “Dangling” Participles, 98.
-“Very”, “Much” and “Very Much” and 109.
-Placing an Adjective after its Noun).
+A major characteristic of English adjectives is their association with nouns (see, for example, 98.
+“Very”, “Much” and “Very Much”, 109.
+Placing an Adjective after its Noun and 184.
+Adjectives with Restricted Positioning).
 Sometimes, however, an English adjective can be used without an accompanying noun.
 A previous post (6.
 Adjectives with no Noun 1) shows how this is mostly done to name a general group of people who possess the characteristic expressed by the adjective, as in the poor (= poor people), the elderly and the educated.

 In this post I wish to examine another way of using adjectives without an accompanying noun.
 Again we usually find the in front, but this time the adjective describes a single thing rather than a general group of people, like this: